 C4.1.2.2.
-Inevitable resource constraints in the years immediately ahead mandate that the United States achieve maximum efficiency regarding investigations and security concerns within all the various agencies.
-A PDD curriculum will be configured to meet these two converging requirements by providing a superior quality graduate-level education in forensic psychophysiology which ensures competency when utilizing the Government's most effective case-resolving forensic science.
+Inevitable resource constraints in the years immediately ahead mandate that the United States achieve maximum efficiency regarding investigations and security concerns within all agencies.
+The PDD Program curriculum will be configured to meet these two converging concerns by providing a superior quality graduate-level education in PDD to ensure competency when utilizing the government's most effective credibility assessment technology.

 C4.1.2.3.
-A PDD curriculum should build on its historical role and the research of forensic psychophysiology and continuously evolve with a long-range strategy of enhancement of this science.
+A PDD curriculum should build on its historical foundation and progress in concert with advancements in forensic psychophysiology, continually evolving and improving to further the missions of the customer agencies.